 Chills or sweating

 Ecstasy is produced by underground laboratories and sold and distributed by criminal elements on the streets.
 Possession is illegal and using it in any amount is considered substance abuse.

-The NIDA stated that 43% of all ecstasy users become dependent to it.
-These users may be completely aware of the dangers of the drug, but after physical and psychological dependence have set in, they will it nearly impossible to stop without professional help.
+The NIDA stated that 43% of all ecstasy users become dependent on it.
+These users may be completely aware of the dangers of the drug, but after physical and psychological dependence has set in, they will it nearly impossible to stop without professional help.

 The origins of MDMA have been bandied about enough over the last few decades, and many of these accounts still contained certain inaccuracies that to a certain degree have persisted even after Merck’s clarification in 2006.
 The company initiated a project which trawled through thousands of corporate history documents in their Darmstadt HQ in an effort to finally set the record straight.
 Below is a timeline of the true story of the origins of ecstasy, but first let’s find out what the popular history version is and what’s wrong with it.

 In 1912, German pharmaceutical giant Merck first discovered and developed ecstasy.
 Apparently, they were looking for a lucrative way to suppress or control the appetites of German Army soldiers, their first human guinea pigs, and were trying to develop an anorectic drug.
 The company ended up abandoning the project when reports of bizarre side effects started coming out.
 The compound was withdrawn and consigned to oblivion until it was rescued and resurrected by Alexander Shulgin in the 1970s.